coderefinery/manuals/chat.md

 To see all the latest messages in all your channels/topics, use `Combined feed` view.

+**Or read by channel or topic**

+Sometimes I see that I have many unread messages when I have been away for a while.
+Then I like to "zoom into" channels and read them by channel and topic.
+For this I start with the channel that I am most interested in.
+And I can return to the other channels later.

 ### Notifications

-You can set separate notifications settings for the full chat, channels and topics.
+You can set separate notifications settings for the full chat, channels, and topics.

 ### Topic vs private message

-Just want to share something with a small group of people -> Send a private message to multiple people instead of starting a new topic
+Just want to share something with a small group of people -> Send a private message to multiple people instead of starting a new topic.

 ### Search before creating a new X

 Use the search function to search for some relevant keywords before creating a new topic.
+But also don't be afraid to create a new topic.
+We recommend the search first because it can nicely connect to a previous discussion and those who participated previously can be notified about the new question or comment.

 ### Mark as resolved

 To indicate that a topic is resolved, for example because an event happened or a help request got resolved.
 This does not make the topic vanish but a small checkmark is added to the topic.

+### Too many unread messages?

+Don't be afraid to mark all messages in a channel or topic as read if you have been away for few days or weeks.
+Sometimes it can be more useful to join the current conversation rather than feeling "guilty" about not having read everything that happend in the last weeks or days.

 ## Chat digest